Paediatric difficult airway guidelines

-The following three guidelines relate to the management of the unanticipated difficult airway in children aged 1 to 8 years.
+The Paediatric Airway Guidelines Group, comprised of the Association of Paediatric Anaesthetists and the Difficult Airway Society, liaising with the RCoA, have produced the following three algorithms relating to the management of the unanticipated difficult airway in children aged 1 to 8 years.

 They are: